friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/animations/orbitObject.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This function rotates an object around a point.
-It can be applied to SDFs and lights.
+During the rotation, the object orients itself to face the central point of its orbit.

 ---